lucas-viera/openai-image-generator/README.md

 ## Backend

 - Obtain API Key for OpenAI and complete `.env` file
-- Configure the routes at `openaiRoures.js` and the controller at `openaiController.js`
+- Configure the routes at `openaiRoutes.js` and the controller at `openaiController.js`

 ## Frontend

+### HTML

+HTML code consists basically of one main block for the image description and size to be entered and a secondary section in which we'll see the AI generated image coming from `OpenAI`

+Also we added a navbar just for easy access to the Documentation

 ### Styles